kivy/kivy/doc/sources/guide/lang.rst

 One of aims of the Kivy language is to
 `Separate the concerns <https://en.wikipedia.org/wiki/Separation_of_concerns>`_ of presentation and logic.
-The presentation (layout) side is addressed by your kv file and logic by your py file.
+The presentation (layout) side is addressed by your kv file and the logic by your py file.

 The code goes in py files
 ~~~~~~~~~~~~~~~~~~~~~~~~~